Introduction to animation

 Animation starts playing when the relevant element enters the viewport.

-This type of playing animation is used for cards and lists, elements of hero sections, and display boards.
-It's a perfect tool to emotionally engage the user in the site's narrative.
+This type of playing animation is useful for cards and lists, elements in hero sections, and display boards.
+It's a perfect tool to engage your site's visitors emotionally.

-Learn more about Play animation on viewport enter
+Learn more about Playing animation on viewport enter.

 On scroll

-Set up some animated typography, appearing and vanishing elements, background that changes color, dynamic images, parallax effects and more.
+Set up some animated typography, appearing or vanishing of elements, background that changes color, dynamic images, parallax effects and more.

 On click

 Animation starts playing on clicking a relevant element.
-This type of animation is usually used for buttons or shapes that users will interact with.
+This type of animation usually works great for buttons or shapes that users interact with.

 You can also animate other elements.
-The main thing here is that users should understand why they would click this element.
+The main consideration here is that users should easily understand why they would need to click on this element.

 On hover

-This type of playing animation is great for functional elements: buttons, cards or links.
+This type of playing animation is great for clickable elements: buttons, cards or links.

-Animate hovering over a button (for example, to make the button change its size or color), set up the text to fade in when hovering over an image, make the background color change when hovering over an element.
+Animate hovering over a button (for example, to make it change its color or size), set the description to fade in when hovering over an image, make the element background change change color on hovering.

 On animation trigger

-Learn more about Play animation on animation trigger
+Learn more about Playing animation on animation trigger.